macias/Skila/compiler/Skila.Language/Documentation/DuckTyping.md

 but the notion of shell type which could be used on **particular** existing type transforming it to **particular** existing interface.

+### Afterthought

+Maybe duck typing could be of some use via immutable, non-empty protocols (protocols in Skila are interfaces with enabled duck typing).
+The purpose of such exception would be to allow query only given object.